rbaumbach/OpenGLAprendiendo/README.md

 # OpenGLAprendiendo

-Learning how to draw a triangle using OpenGL
+Learning how to draw a triangle using OpenGL on macOS

 ![multi-colored-opengl-triangle](opengl-triangle.png)